Tech-Nik09/MC-Skinviewer/README.md

 ## Important / Notice
-* Please do not spam rendering requests to the VZGE API
+* Please do not spam rendering requests to the VZGE API.
 On thier website they say:
 > I run VZGE for free!
 Please be respectful of that.
 If you're bulk-requesting renders, wait at least a second between subsequent requests.
 * If you encounter any bugs please open an issue and report it.
-* Feel also free to let me know your ideas about how i could improve the skinviewer app.
+* Feel also free to let me know your ideas about how I could improve the skinviewer app.
 (Please use the "discussion" section of this repository.)